Paint a waterfall to add beauty, drama and mystery to our landscape paintings

 Don't cover up all of the bluish, shadow part on the right side of the falls.

-Paint some bluish shadow colors (not thinned) where the water is splashing up when it hits the lake.
+Paint some bluish shadow colors (not thinned) into the water that is splashing up where the falls hit the lake.

 Paint the water at the bottom of the waterfall.Paint the splashing water.

-• Pull and paint the shadow colors out into the lake water.
+• Pull and paint the shadow colors (from the last step) out into the lake water.

-• Put some warm highlights on the splashing water.
+• Put some warm highlights on the top of the splash.

-• Paint a few warm highlights out into the lake.
+• Light reflects on water, so paint a few warm highlights out on the lake water.

-• Soften the highlights out in the water to keep the focus on the splashing water.
+• Soften the highlights out in the water to keep the focus on the splash under the waterfall.

 how we paint a waterfall

-Paint the things behind and around the waterfall first, then the falls.
+Paint the background things behind and around the waterfall before painting the falls.

 1. Paint the shadow areas of the falls with a thin shadow color.